RMLio/RMLStreamer/README.md

 ## RML Framework

 ### Installing Flink
 The RML Framework runs it's jobs on Flink clusters.
-More information on how to install Flink and getting clusters up and running can be found [here](https://ci.apache.org/projects/flink/flink-docs-release-1.4/quickstart/setup_quickstart.html).
+More information on how to install Flink and getting clusters up and running can be found [here](https://ci.apache.org/projects/flink/flink-docs-release-1.3/quickstart/setup_quickstart.html).
  At least a local cluster must be running in order to start executing RML Mappings with the RML Framework.
+At the moment of writing this readme it is not necessary to install Hadoop.
+Please not that the current repository works with Flink 1.3.2, which can be downloaded [here](http://www.apache.org/dyn/closer.lua/flink/flink-1.3.2/flink-1.3.2-bin-scala_2.11.tgz).

 ### Installing RML Framework
 ```
 git clone ssh://git@git.datasciencelab.ugent.be:4444/rml/rml-streamer.git
 cd rml-streamer
 mvn clean install
 ```